NexTa-Li/MVCSoftbody/Notes.md

 - Spacial partitioning, quadtrees, or some other data structure.

+- Create a CollisionHandler Utility class, the code will be a little cleaner.

+### Collision Changes:

+- In general the collisions should probably be handled in a different way, for example if one body is colliding with another, then the other body should be notified of the collision and then it should handle it.

+- Currently a colliding point will move the edge points both a different amount depending on how far each is from the closest point.
+This is fine but due to the rest of the implementation, specifically how check collision iterates through each edge

 # Bugs

 - Two bodies at the exact same height can cause a missed collision, I suspect this is because the collision detector doesn't check for intersections through points